Blue Police: Historical assessment

-According to Emanuel Ringelblum, who compared the role of the Polish police to the Jewish police, "The uniformed police has had a deplorable role in the "resettlement actions".
+According to Emanuel Ringelblum, who compared the role of the Polish police to the Jewish Ghetto Police (Jüdischer Ordnungsdienst, Jewish Order Service), "The uniformed police has had a deplorable role in the "resettlement actions".
 The blood of hundreds of thousands of Polish Jews, caught and driven to the "death vans" will be on their heads.
 The Germans' tactics were usually as follows: in the first "resettlement action" they utilized the Jewish Order Service, which behaved no better from the ethical point of view than their Polish opposite numbers.
 In the subsequent "actions," when the Jewish Order Service was liquidated as well, the Polish Police force was utilized."

 A substantial part of the police belonged to the Polish underground resistance Home Army, mostly its counterintelligence and National Security Corps.
 Some estimates are as high of 50%.
 Some policemen refused German orders, "shouting in the streets and breaking[?] doors to give people time to escape or hide".
 Officers who disobeyed German orders did so at the risk of death.
 A few Blue Police members who acted against orders were eventually recognized as Righteous among the Nations.

 Additionally, forcible draft among members of the Polish police was conducted to create the Polnisches Schutzmannschaftsbataillon 202 sent to the East, with 360 men most of whom deserted to the 27th Home Army Infantry Division in defence of ethnic Polish population against the UPA massacres.